University of Palermo (Buenos Aires)

-The University of Palermo's library has more than 45,000 volumes, including audio-visual and printed material.
+The University of Palermo's library has more than 45,000 volumes, including audio-visual material.
 The collection can be searched through the Internet.

-The university has seven departments with a total of more than 13,000 students, who come from all over the world.
+The university has seven departments with a total of more than 14,000 students, who come from all over the world.

 History

-In 1986 a group of academics and intellectuals established the Fundación Universidad de Palermo (University of Palermo Foundation), with the idea of creating a university with the same name.
+In 1986, a group of academics and intellectuals established the Fundación Universidad de Palermo (University of Palermo Foundation), with the idea of creating a university with the same name.

 Ranking

-According to the QS World University Rankings, UP is the sixth best private university in the country and is ranked fourth in Buenos Aires.
+According to the QS World University Rankings, UP is ranked 377th in the world.